t2wain/Electrical-Math/src/EEMathLib/LoadFlow/README.md

 ## Power Flow Code Implementation Issues

-The Newton-Raphson algorithm in this code-base does not provide a consistent covergence solution for various sample network data.
+The Newton-Raphson algorithm in this code-base does not provide a consistent convergence solution for various sample network data.
 Also, the Gauss-Seidel and Newton-Raphson algorithms may converge to different solutions for some sample network data.

 ## Code Design